Shannon O'Brien (Massachusetts politician): Politics

 O'Brien worked for a large Boston law firm before her father alerted her to an open seat in the state legislature, which she won.

 O'Brien served in the Massachusetts House of Representatives from 1987 through 1993, and in the Massachusetts Senate from 1993 through 1995.
 While a state legislator she authored a law that increased penalties for crimes against children such as abuse and neglect.

 She was the Massachusetts state treasurer from 1999 through 2003, winning the office in the Massachusetts general election, 1998, after losing in her first attempt for that office in Massachusetts general election, 1994 and subsequently working as a vice president for external affairs at a health-care company.
 She was the first woman to be elected in Massachusetts to statewide office by her own accord.
 She came into the office after it had suffered a major embezzlement scandal, and she tightened controls over the funds involved.
 While serving as State Treasurer, she restructured the lottery commission and the Abandoned Properties Division in Massachusetts, gaining acclaim for returning dormant funds to the residents of the state.
 She also refinanced state debt and in doing so saved about $500 million.
 In dealing with the near-infamous Big Dig project in Boston, which became the most expensive highway project in U.S. history, she forced public disclosure of a $2 billion cost overrun.

 She won the Democratic gubernatorial primary in 2002, defeating State Senate President Thomas Birmingham, former Democratic National Committee and American Israel Public Affairs Committee chair Steven Grossman, former United States Secretary of Labor Robert Reich, and former nominee for lieutenant governor Warren Tolman.
 In this action she became the first woman to win a major party nomination for governor in the Commonwealth.
 In the general election she garnered 45 percent of the vote to Mitt Romney's 50 percent.

 Later career

 Following her defeat in 2002, O'Brien joined Boston-area local television station WLVI as a consumer advocate.
 She left the station in 2005 to head the Boston Area Girl Scouts, and as such is the CEO of the Patriot's Trail Girl Scout Council covering Greater Boston.

 In January 2014 OIKOS Software appointed O'Brien to its board of directors.

 In August 2022, State Treasurer and Receiver General Deb Goldberg appointed O'Brien as Chair of the Cannabis Control Commission.
+Goldberg suspended O'Brien from the position on September 15, 2023.

+She was fired a year later after Goldberg found credible allegations of racial insensitivity and bullying.
+On September 2, 2025, Judge Robert Gordon of the Suffolk County Superior Court ruled that Goldberg's decision failed to meet the "high bar for removal" and ordered that O'Brien be reinstated with back pay.